munificent/craftinginterpreters/book/optimization.md

     passes.

     Dynamic typing will place some restrictions on how far you can go, but there is still a lot you can do.
-Or maybe you want to take next big leap and add a static type system to Lox.
+Or maybe you want to take a big leap and add static types and a type checker to Lox.
 That will certainly give your front end a lot more to chew on.

     <aside name="cooper">